reactjs/react.dev/beta/src/content/apis/react/useCallback.md

 On the initial render, the <CodeStep step={3}>returned function</CodeStep> you'll get from `useCallback` will be the function you passed.

-On every next render, React will compare the <CodeStep step={2}>dependencies</CodeStep> with the dependencies you passed during the last render.
-If none of the dependencies have changed (compared with [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)), `useCallback` will return the function you passed on the *last* render.
-Otherwise, React will return the function you passed on *this* render.
+On every render, React will compare the <CodeStep step={2}>dependencies</CodeStep> with the dependencies you passed during the previous render.
+If this is the first render, or any of the dependencies have changed (compared with [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)), `useCallback` will return the function you passed on *this* render.
+Otherwise, `useCallback` will return the function you passed on the *previous* render.

 In other words, `useCallback` will cache your function, and return it on re-renders until the dependencies change.
 If both `product` and `referrerId` are the same as before, the `ProductPage` will pass the *same* `handleSubmit` function to the `ShippingForm`.
 The `ShippingForm` is wrapped in [`memo`](/apis/react/memo), so it will skip a render with same props.